 Mile 0.74 – The Wall Rapid: 35.8067, -118.45346 Class IV.
 The Wall is aptly named because of the sharp left turn one must navigate to avoid getting pushed into the right bank.
 Usually entering center and dodging rocks, work left as the river turns and line up for the big waves and holes through the bottom of the rapid.
 At very high flows (above 4,700 CFS) there is a late final hole dubbed ‘The Cookie Monster’.
-Click here for a detailed description.
+Learn more about The Wall Rapid.

 Mile 1.00 – Halfway Campground: 35.80288, -118.45188 River Left.
 Halfway Campground is a hot campground located just downstream of the Wall Rapid and right before Tombstone Rapid.
-Click here for a detailed description.
+Learn more about Halfway Campground.

 Mile 1.00 – Tombstone Rapid: 35.80324, -118.45324 Class IV.
 The river forks here (take the right channel) and the class IV starts at the confluence of the two channels.
 After navigating the class III entrance, work left at the confluence away from the guard rock (keeper hole at large flows) and square up to the holes and waves.
 Take the middle channel at the bottom being sure not to get pushed up against Tombstone rock.

 Mile 1.34 – Headquarters Campground: 35.7962, -118.45009 River Left.
 This Forest Service campground has small beaches at the campsites furthest upstream.
 The campsites are a combination of shaded and sunny.
-Click here for a detailed description.
+Learn more about Headquarters Campground.

 Mile 1.47 – Buzzards Rapid: 35.79665, -118.452 Class II.
 The river splits into two channels on the right side.
 Read and run through either the left or right.